 In a perfect world we would all be perfectly prepped and perfectly organized, well ahead of Thanksgiving.
 You'd have gravy and parbaked rolls in the freezer; there would be a turkey brining days ahead and pies cooling on the windowsill.
 Ha.
 Ha ha ha.
 Have you ever pulled that off?
 Not me.
 In my world, work gets crazy in the time leading up to Thanksgiving, and I've been that person looking fruitlessly for a thawed turkey at Trader Joe's on the morning before Thanksgiving.

 But you know what?
 It doesn't matter.
 In fact, don't stress over getting all that work done ahead.
 Shop Wednesday morning and have a no-sweat Thanksgiving dinner ready on Thursday afternoon.
 This timeline shows you the way.

 This last-minute Thanksgiving menu is the same one we shared for our budget (under $100) Thanksgiving meal.
-Not only is it budget-friendly, it lets you cook for 10 on a relatively relaxed schedule.
+Not only is it budget-friendly, but it also lets you cook for 10 on a relatively relaxed schedule.

 It includes all the things that are really essential on the Thanksgiving table, but leaves room for friends and guests to bring other things — rolls, salad, extra dessert.

 And of course, if a friend is up for bringing a more major dish, like mashed potatoes or stuffing, then that just cuts your work down all the more.
 Draw a giant red line through that part of the timeline and enjoy your extra time!
 Otherwise, hang this up on your fridge and let it guide you to a low-stress Thanksgiving feast.

 - How To Cook a Frozen Turkey

 - Classic Sage & Onion Bread Dressing (Stuffing)

 - Make-Ahead Mashed Potato Casserole

 - Sweet Potato Gratin with Smoky Breadcrumbs (Doubled)